igoobo/Jongno-Heat-Response-Interactive-Map/README.md

 - **python-dotenv**: For managing environment variables.
 - **Pydantic**: Data validation and settings management using Python type hints.
 - **OpenAI**: Python client for interacting with OpenAI-compatible APIs (used for AI chat).
+- **FriendliAI**: Used to accelerate the AI model for chat responses.

 ## Getting Started